As millions of Americans approach retirement age, many will depend on Social Security for a significant part of their income.

 A common misconception is that Social Security will continue indefinitely at full capacity.
 However, due to the strain on Social Security trust funds, future benefits may be reduced unless Congress steps in with a funding solution.

-At present, retirees receive an average monthly income of $1,918 from Social Security (or about $23,000 per year).
+At present, retirees receive an average monthly income of $1,860.64 from Social Security.

-However, the trust fund is projected to be depleted around 2033, and without legislative changes, benefits may be cut to around 79% of their scheduled amounts.
+However, the trust fund is projected to be depleted by late 2032, and without legislative changes, Social Security checks in 2033 may be 24% smaller.

 This doesn't necessarily mean Social Security will disappear, but preparing for possible reductions is essential.